Accessibility in Forms

 Tags in a form document are similar to HTML tags, used by assistive technologies to identify the content that is important to read.
 For example, headings are added to heading tags (<h>), form fields are added to form tags (<form>), paragraphs are added to paragraph tags (<p>), etc.

 If you do not tag the content, the screen reader will not read that content.
 Unfortunately, creating form fields in the PDF document does not create form tags.
 New steps are required to create form tags for all the fields.
-Add the tags in PDF using Acrobat DC, or use PDF remediation software.
+Add the tags in PDF using Acrobat DC or a PDF remediation software.

 Set the correct tab order